Find answers to commonly asked questions below.

 - Improved Nutrition and Education: Health insurance increases household non-food consumption, such as education expenses by 6%, and reduces child malnutrition by promoting maternal healthcare use and diversified diets for children (Quasi-experimental cross-sectional study, n = 37,128 individuals, Ghana; Cross-sectional study, n = 109,019 children under 5, Sub-Saharan Africa).

 These studies demonstrate that health insurance not only improves health outcomes but also contributes to economic and social prosperity.
+For a more elaborate overview of the scientific evidence on health programs, please see here

-Our primary focus is on SDG 3: Good Health and Well-being, aiming to ensure healthy lives and promote well-being for all at all ages.
+Our primary focus is on SDG 3: Good Health and Well-being, aiming to ensure healthy lives and promote well-being for all ages.
 By prioritizing health, our initiative naturally contributes to the advancement of several other SDGs, including:

 SDG 1: No Poverty, by reducing health-related financial burdens.